bugrahanakbulut/bugrahanakbulut/README.md

 ---

 I am Game Developer at MildMania graduated from Hacettepe University in 2019.
 Currently pursuing a Master's degree in Computer Animation and Game Technologies.
-Loving develop custom mechanics and shaders for fun.
+Loving develop random gameplay mechanics, shaders or game related stuff for fun.
 If I create that I'd love to share you can see it in my repositories :D

 ---